 Life is full of special things.
 Food rewards are not the best option.

 What About Cold Turkey?

 The recent realization of how much I spend eating out just twice a week, along with an extra boost of inspiration from FrugalWoods, has me seriously considering going cold-turkey.

 My little family actually enjoys preparing and eating meals at home, where we can adjust recipes to meet our tastes.

 Tomorrow is Tuesday morning.
-While my daughter and enjoy our usual breakfast at the local cafe, I will prompt her to think of ways we can improve the atmosphere of our kitchen and dining room to entice us to want to stay home.
+While my daughter and I enjoy our usual breakfast at the local cafe, I will prompt her to think of ways we can improve the atmosphere of our kitchen and dining room to entice us to want to stay home.
 I think two of our biggest problems are 1) we don’t like doing dishes after cooking a nice meal and 2) we don’t have a comfortable dining table and chairs to enjoy our meals at.

 I have been hesitant to buy my own nice table and chairs because my grandmother said we could have hers.
-But looking at the above numbers … A used set would pay for itself if it helped us avoid eating out so often!
+But looking at the above numbers … A used set would quickly pay for itself if it helped us avoid eating out so often!